10 Most Delicious Galician Dishes on the Camino

 7. Shellfish

-Galicia is considered to be the shellfish and fish capital of Spain: clams, mussels, cockles, lobsters, prawns, crab or the extravagant gooseneck barnacles, tuna from Burela, hake, monkfish, sardines… the variety of seafood found in fish shops and restaurants in Galicia is impressive, seasonal and of premium quality.
-Go for a stroll to the Market in Santiago and you will understand, if you are visiting the coast, you are in for a treat.
+Galicia is considered to be the shellfish and fish capital of Spain: clams, mussels, cockles, lobsters, prawns, crab, or the extravagant gooseneck barnacles, tuna from Burela, hake, monkfish, sardines… the variety of seafood found in fish shops and restaurants in Galicia is impressive, seasonal, and of premium quality.
+Go for a stroll to the Market in Santiago, and you will understand.
+If you are visiting the coast, you are in for a treat.

 8. Galician Beef